IBM/marked-it/docs/keyrefs.md

 7. The HTML5 output will contain the string "Amazing Thing" in each location that the source Markdown contains {\{site.data.keyword.amazing_thing}}.

 ## How does marked-it process keyrefs?
-The keyref extension is invoked by the generator by using the keyrefFile flag: `--keyref-file=keyrefs.yml`.
+The keyref extension is invoked by the generator by using the keyref-file flag: `--keyref-file=keyrefs.yml`.

  >node mdProcessor.js --sourceDir=C:\pilot\sourceMD --destDir=C:\pilot\outputMD --headerFile=header.txt --footerFile=footer.txt
  >**--keyref-file=keyrefs.yml** -overwrite